budjb/giphy/README.md

 ### SOPS

 Mozilla SOPS is used to version-control secrets within the source code repostory.
-The configuration of this application causes SOPS to use a KMS key to encrypt configuration data (stored as JSON).
+The configuration of this application causes SOPS to use a KMS key to encrypt configuration data (stored as JSON in the `secrets.tfvars.json` file).

 During deployment, CircleCI will decrypt the file with SOPS (and the configured KMS key) and provided the values contained within to Terraform as Terraform variables.